 54% of social browsers use social media to research products (GlobalWebIndex, 2018).

 More buyers are now on social media networks than ever before.
 Consumers are looking for reviews and recommendations.
 Therefore, it’s essential to have a prominent online presence on various social media platforms.

-The latest trend in marketing is the introduction of the social media.
-Social media has the power to influence potential customers from the start until the stage of a purchase and beyond as well.
+The latest trend in marketing is the introduction of social media.
+Social media has the power to influence potential customers from the start until the stage of the purchase and beyond as well.

 Here are 4 ways in which social media influences consumer behavior:

 1. Builds product awareness

 Social media is a huge influence on consumers when they are attempting to build awareness about a particular product.
 When people face a problem, they start searching for a solution.
 But most of the times people do not know which product or service will solve their problems.

 How do people get to know about your product?
 A large section of the audience gets to know your brand through the content that is distributed on social media.

 The aim of every business is to influence consumer behavior.
 If you do not have a brand presence on social media, you are missing out on an important opportunity to influence your consumer buying behavior.